Keksuccino/docs_fancymenu/docs/home.md

 You can see the anchor point an element is connected to when dragging it.
 This will (by default) also show all other anchor points.
 You can hover an anchor point while dragging an element to change the element's anchor to the hovered anchor point.

-Elements itself can also work as an anchor point for other elements!
+You can even use an element as an anchor point for other elements!
 Just hover an element while dragging another and the dragged element's anchor point will get changed to the hovered element.

 **[Learn more about how to position your elements.](/positioning-elements)**